petewall/cluster/deployments/concourse/README.md

 # Concourse

 This deploys [Concourse](https://concourse-ci.org/), the best CI/CD tool ever.
+I have written more information about the deployment process and my reasoning behind using specific tools on [my website](https://petewall.net/continuous-thing-doer/).

 ## Deployment process